One of the most frequently asked questions about live video streaming…What equipment do I need? What’s the best microphone? What’s the best lighting?

 This process will help you decide where you need to invest your precious budget.
 Until then, practice, practice, practice 😊

-Enter your name and email to subscribe!
+Enter your name and email to subscribe to EXCLUSIVE updates!
 We NEVER share your information!